zdravkov/kendo-docs/api/dataviz/diagram/layout.md

 The type of the layout algorythm to use.
 Predefined values are:

 * **tree** - The tree layout needs little introduction; it organizes a diagram in a hierarchical way and is typically used in organizational representations.
 This type includes the radial tree layout, mindmapping and the classic tree diagrams.

+		diagram.layout({
+            type: "tree",
+            subtype: "right",
+            horizontalSeparation: 100,
+            verticalSeparation: 50
+        });

 * **force** - The force-directed layout algorithm (also known as the spring-embedder algorithm) is based on a physical simulation of forces acting on the nodes whereby the links define whether two nodes act upon each other.
 Each link effectively is like a spring embedded in the diagram.
 The simulation attempts to find a minimum energy state in such a way that the springs are in their base-state and thus do not pull or push any (linked) node.
 This force-directed layout is **non-deterministic**; each layout pass will result in an unpredictable (and hence not reproducible) layout.
 The optimal length is more and indication in the algorithm than a guarantee that all nodes will be at this distance.
 The result of the layout is really a combination of the incidence structure of the diagram, the initial topology (positions of the nodes) and the number of iterations.

     ![Force-directed parameter](ForceDirectedParameters.png)